samlui1009/samlui1009/README.md

 <h1>👋Welcome to my Github!</h1>
 <br>
 <p>Hello!
-My name is Sam, and I am a current third-year Bachelor of Computer Science student, affiliated with the University of British Columbia. 📖 Before making my career transition into tech, I pursued and graduated with a Bachelor of Science in Health Sciences from Simon Fraser University in 2018, and also hold an Advanced Diploma in Clinical Genetics Technology from the British Columbia Institute of Technology. 🔬</p>
+My name is Sam, and I am a current third-year Bachelor of Computer Science student, affiliated with the University of British Columbia. 📖 Before making my career pivot into the tech industry, I pursued and graduated with a Bachelor of Science in Health Sciences from Simon Fraser University in 2018.
+I also hold an Advanced Diploma in Clinical Genetics Technology from the British Columbia Institute of Technology, and am a certified Clinical Genetics Technologist under the Canadian Society for Medical Laboratory Science, specializing in Molecular Genetics and Cytogenetics. 🔬</p>
 <br>
-<p>After working in healthcare, I realized that current technological advancements - including, advents in Artificial Intelligence, bioinformatics, and clinical informatics - can positively improve overall care quality, and health outcomes. :hospital: I hope to one day use the skills I gain from my second degree to give back and make fruitful contributions to society and beyond 🌎</p>
+<p>Working in healthcare opened my eyes to the many inefficiencies that often plagues the public healthcare system, and its potential negative consequences for the general public.
+It is through these experiences that had ignited my passions to harness the power of technology - such as Artificial Intelligence, data science, bioinformatics, clinical informatics - to streamline workflows and day-to-day operations to improve overall care quality and health outcomes. :hospital: I hope to one day use my technical skills I gain from my second degree to give back and make fruitful contributions to society and beyond 🌎</p>

 <br>
-<p>🌱 Currently, I'm working on: The Missing Semester of Your CS Education, C++</p>
+<p>🌱 Currently, I'm working on: The Missing Semester of Your CS Education, learning C++</p>
 <p>💭 Right now, I'm building: My portfolio webpage!</p>
 <p>😄 I am open to working on collaborative projects and teaming up for hackathons</p>
 <p>⚡ A fun fact about me: I once lived in Japan for an 8-month internship, and did an overnight hike at Mount Fuji!</p>

-## 🌐 Socials:
+# 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sam-lui-6250a787) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:sam_lui@hotmail.ca)

 # 💻 Tech Stack: